zkas bincode

 where:

-In case an opcode has a return value, the value shall be pushed to the stack and become available for later references.
+In case an opcode has a return value, the value shall be pushed to the heap and become available for later references.

 .debug